 There is also WordPress.com where you don't take of the hosting yourself, but this option is less flexible.
 For a detailed look at the differences, check out our comparison of WordPress.org and WordPress.com.
 In this article, we're talking about the self-hosted WordPress, i.e. the .org variant.

-When you start to feel the freedom of WordPress is when you use it, including having a choice of web host.
-While with WordPress you're free to choose your web hosting prover, e.g. RAIDBOXES for particularly fast and convenient managed WordPress hosting), all Squarespace websites are hosted by Squarespace itself.
+In practice, you feel the freedom of WordPress, for example, when choosing a hoster.
+While WordPress gives you the freedom to choose which server provider you host your website with (for example, Raidboxes for particularly fast and convenient WordPress managed hosting), all Squarespace websites are hosted by Squarespace itself.